slowproj/slowdash/docs/ProjectSetup.md

   - `MongoDB`
   - `CouchDB`
   - `YAML`
-- `parameters`: defined by each data source.
+- other parameters: defined by each data source.
 See the [Data Binding section](DataBinding.html) for details.

 #### TaskEntry (`task`, optional)
 - Server-side control tasks (user Python script).
 See the [Controls section](ControlScript.html) for details.